0xAX/linux-insides/Booting/linux-bootstrap-5.md

 free_mem_end_ptr = heap + BOOT_HEAP_SIZE;
 ```

-where the `heap` is the second parameter of the `extract_kernel` function which we got in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S):
+Here, `heap` is the second parameter of the `extract_kernel` function as passed to it in [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S):

 ```assembly
 leaq	boot_heap(%rip), %rsi
 ```

-As you saw above, the `boot_heap` is defined as:
+As you saw above, `boot_heap` is defined as:

 ```assembly
 boot_heap:
 	.fill BOOT_HEAP_SIZE, 1, 0
 ```

-where the `BOOT_HEAP_SIZE` is macro which expands to `0x10000` (`0x400000` in a case of `bzip2` kernel) and represents the size of the heap.
+where `BOOT_HEAP_SIZE` is a macro which expands to `0x10000` (`0x400000` in thecase of a `bzip2` kernel) and represents the size of the heap.

-After heap pointers initialization, the next step is the call of the `choose_random_location` function from [arch/x86/boot/compressed/kaslr.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr.c) source code file.
-As we can guess from the function name, it chooses the memory location where the kernel image will be decompressed.
-It may look weird that we need to find or even `choose` location where to decompress the compressed kernel image, but the Linux kernel supports [kASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which allows decompression of the kernel into a random address, for security reasons.
+After we initialize the heap pointers, the next step is to call the `choose_random_location` function from the [arch/x86/boot/compressed/kaslr.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr.c) source code file.
+As we can guess from the function name, it chooses a memory location to write the decompressed kernel to.
+It may look weird that we need to find or even `choose` where to decompress the compressed kernel image, but the Linux kernel supports [kASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which allows decompression of the kernel into a random address, for security reasons.

-We will not consider randomization of the Linux kernel load address in this part, but will do it in the next part.
+We'll take a look at how the kernel's load address is randomized in the next part.

-Now let's back to [misc.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/misc.c).
-After getting the address for the kernel image, there need to be some checks to be sure that the retrieved random address is correctly aligned and address is not wrong:
+Now let's get back to [misc.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/misc.c).
+After getting the address for the kernel image, we need to check that the random address we got is correctly aligned, and in general, not wrong:

 ```C
 if ((unsigned long)output & (MIN_KERNEL_ALIGN - 1))